ankschoubey/old-blog/_posts/philosophy/core-values/peace/2023-05-06-v1-dealing-with-loss.md

 ## Settling the past

-### Karmafal is not in your hands.
+### Truth #1: Karmafal is not in your hands.
 Only karma is

 We don’t control the outcome of our actions.
 We only control how we act.
 There are many factors outside of our control.
 We can influence them with our decisions.
 But we can’t control them directly.

-### It doesn’t matter if you win or lose, it matters how? you play
+### Truth #2: It doesn’t matter if you win or lose, it matters how? you play

 Life is a series of games.
 If you cheat and win one game, it doesn’t mean you can cheat and win another.
 But if you lost the first game and didn’t cheat but kept improving and playing, you’ll eventually win a lot of upcoming games that come.

 Therefore, it doesn’t matter if you win or lose.
 What matters is how you played.

-### You can only do your best
+### Truth #3: You can only do your best

 Here’s a hypothesis: Can you do more than your best **at a moment**?
-For example, in a certain moment, you learned a certain knowledge, you don’t know what’s beyond that knowledge.
+For example, at a certain moment, you learned a certain knowledge and hold certain resources, but you don’t know what’s beyond that knowledge.
 Therefore, you could only do your best.

 That does bet the question of did you give your best.
 But as long as you did give your best, it doesn’t matter.
 Cuz you couldn’t have done more than your best.

-### You can’t win all the time.
+### Truth #4: You can’t win all the time.
 It’s a simple probability

 What were your chances of scoring 99th percentile??
 1/99 assuming you have studied hard and studied better than all the people who also studied.